 On longer road trips I like to change up the fun every few hours.
 So, I go to the dollar store and buy a few things for each kid that I know they will like.
-Then, every couple hours, I give them one of their new toys to open.
+You know, stuff you typically find in stocking stuffers.
+Then, every couple of hours, I give them one of their new toys to open.
 It’s something new, fun, exciting and provides new entertainment they haven’t seen yet.
 It’s also super affordable for me!

 Plan for Playtime

-Remember they’ve been sitting in the car being good, so don’t choose a sit-down restaurant where they’re forced to be still!
+That being said, they’ve been sitting in the car and being good, so don’t choose a sit-down restaurant where they’re forced to be still!
 If you do that, you’re setting yourself up for cranky kids.
 This leads to cranky travelers when you get back in the car.
 Instead, choose something like Subway at the park or even fast food with a play place.
 Go somewhere it’s OK if they got a little hyper.

 Once Upon a Time

 Tell a story.
 Use this time to tell the kids stories from when you were little.
 Or better yet, make up a story.
 Have someone start the story with Once Upon A Time.
 Then the next person gives the next sentence of the story and so on and so forth.
 It will have the whole car laughing with the silly story you come up with.
 That’s how memories are made.